 But we do see a lot of pits along the edges.
 And we see a lot of small pits that we think are due to sublimation, rather than impacts.
 We think they’re different than the really large one I mentioned.

-And the Sun itself has actually warmed up since it was very young by about 30 per cent, so we think it’s even gone up to about 45° Kelvin.
+And the Sun itself has actually warmed up since it was very young by about 30%, so we think it’s even gone up to about 45° Kelvin.

 That temperature is more than enough to boil methane, nitrogen and carbon monoxide, so the ice could have sublimated straight into gas and made the pits that we see.